KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Method

-In order to derive a per-matrix non-uniform datatype, we first normalize each vector to the range $[-1,1]$.
-We then minimize the objective in~\eref{eq:fisher_kmeans} offline on a calibration set using a k-means solver in order to obtain the quantization signposts for the non-uniform datatype for each Key or Value layer. \appref{sec:appendix-nuq} compares our non-uniform quantization approach with existing uniform and non-uniform quantization baselines \cite{dettmers2023qlora}, demonstrating how our non-uniform approach provides 0.33 perplexity improvement on Wikitext-2 for LLaMA-7B relative to 3-bit uniform methods. \tref{tab:kmeans} in \appref{sec:appendix-calibration} shows how computing the required Fisher information for the LLaMA-65B model takes only a few minutes, and how using the k-means solver takes only a few minutes per layer (with the computation for each layer being independent and therefore parallelizable).
-In \appref{sec:appendix-mp}, we also demonstrate that we can derive a metric for accurate one-shot mixed-precision assignment (where different layers are assigned different bit widths) using the quantization error weighted by sensitivity information.
+We modify the objective in~\eref{eq:fisher_kmeans} as described in Appendix \ref{sec:appendix-pcscaling} in order to apply it using the normalized activation values.
+We then minimize it offline on a calibration set using a k-means solver in order to obtain the quantization signposts for the non-uniform datatype for each Key or Value layer. \appref{sec:appendix-nuq} compares our non-uniform quantization approach with existing uniform and non-uniform quantization baselines \cite{dettmers2023qlora}, demonstrating how our non-uniform approach provides 0.29 perplexity improvement on Wikitext-2 for LLaMA-7B relative to 3-bit uniform methods. \tref{tab:kmeans} in \appref{sec:appendix-calibration} shows how computing the required Fisher information for the LLaMA-65B model takes only a few minutes, and how using the k-means solver takes only a few minutes per layer (with the computation for each layer being parallelizable).